 Code generation (default) |

 Specify the type of simulation to run as one of the following:

 Code generation–– Simulate model using generated C code.
-The first time you run a simulation, Simulink® generates C code for the block.
-The C code is reused for subsequent simulations, as long as the model does not change.
-This option requires additional startup time but provides faster simulation speed than
+The first time you run a simulation, Simulink generates C code for the block.
+Simulink reuses the C code in subsequent simulations as long as the model does not change.
+This option requires additional startup time but subsequent simulations are faster compared to

 Interpreted execution–– Simulate model using the MATLAB® interpreter.
-This option shortens startup time but has slower simulation speed than
+This option shortens startup time but subsequent simulations are slower compared to

 C/C++ Code Generation

 Generate C and C++ code using Simulink® Coder™.